 Advertising is a popular option for marketing majors who are looking for a more creative career path.
 This is a very diverse field, ranging from digital advertising and art direction to account management, and copywriting.
 The salaries are highly competitive too.

 A degree in marketing will equip you will all the skills and knowledge you need to work as a marketing manager.
 A marketing manager’s exact tasks may vary from one company to another.
 In general, they identify and create customized marketing strategies after evaluating a host of factors.
-In most organizations, they collaborate with advertising or promotion mangers to come up with an effective marketing strategy to support the company’s products or services.
+In most organizations, they collaborate with advertising or promotion managers to come up with an effective marketing strategy to support the company’s products or services.

 Business Intelligence Analyst

 This is an excellent career path for a marketing major with strong analytical skills.
-Business intelligence analysts spend most of their time on the job studying and analyzing competitive market strategies, reviewing related market trends and collecting business intelligence data from various sources.
+Business intelligence analysts spend most of their time on the job studying and analyzing competitive market strategies, reviewing related market trends, and collecting business intelligence data from various sources.

 Public Relations Specialist